Protryon/lib-rs-mirror/data/page/about.md

 Crates are sorted by their overall quality score, which is a weighed combination of:

- * Crate's popularity measured by number of downloads, direct and indirect reverse dependencies.
+ * The crate's popularity measured by number of downloads, direct and indirect reverse dependencies.
 The numbers are filtered to reduce noise and corrected for biases that affect application crates and dependencies of dependencies.
- * Crate's usage trend — is it gaining or losing users.
+ * The crate's usage trend — is it gaining or losing users.
- * Availability of crate's documentation, examples, and length and quality of the README.
+ * Availability of the crate's documentation, examples, and length and quality of the README.
  * Stability estimated from release history, number of breaking versions, patch versions, and use of nightly features.
  * Presence of tests, CI, code comments.
- * Accuracy and completeness of crate's metadata.
+ * Accuracy and completeness of the crate's metadata.
  * Number of authors and contributors.
- * Weight of crate's unique dependencies (discounting weight of popular dependecies that projets are likely to have already).
+ * Weight of the crate's unique dependencies (discounting weight of popular dependecies that projets are likely to have already).
- * Whether crate is actively maintained or at least stable and done, based on release frequency, age, maintenance status, use of deprecated/outdated dependencies, non-0.x releases, etc.
+ * Whether the crate is actively maintained or at least stable and done, based on release frequency, age, maintenance status, use of deprecated/outdated dependencies, non-0.x releases, etc.

 The score is combined with relevance of crate's keywords to a given category or search query.